 - provide data regarding community outputs and outcomes

 Applications will be reviewed on a rolling basis.
-For the 2022-2023 academic year, priority consideration will be given to those who apply by April 18 and May 2, 2022.
-If you have questions, we encourage you to attend one of the information sessions.
-You can also email the Sacramento Valley College Corps.
-We encourage you to register and attend an information session.
+For the 2023 - 2024 academic year, the deadline to apply is March 17.
+If you have questions, we encourage you to view the information session first.
+You can also email the Sacramento State College Corps.

-These information sessions are for organizations interested in applying to be a host site for the Sacramento Valley College Corps.
+These information sessions are for organizations interested in applying to be a host site for the Sacramento State College Corps.
 Information sessions are via Zoom.